jgmdev/ddos-deflate/README.md

 **-t | --status:**

-   Show status of daemon and pid if current running.
+   Show status of daemon and pid if currently running.

 **-k | --kill:**

-   Block the offending ip making more than N connections
+   Block all ip addresses making more than N connections